Why You Shouldn’t Rely on Photo Estimates After a Car Crash

 Traditionally, the insurance company would require an estimate of the damage from an accredited auto shop before repairs can be made.
 As the driver, you would take your car to the shop and get a physical inspection, then take the shop’s estimate back to the insurance company.
 The insurance adjuster would use this estimate to set aside compensation for your claim.

-Relying on a professional third party’s estimate is beneficial for both the insurer and the insured: while it protects the insurance company from fraud, it also ensures full compensation and safety for drivers.
+Relying on a professional third party’s damage estimate after a car accident is beneficial for both the insurer and the insured: while it protects the insurance company from fraud, it also ensures full compensation and safety for drivers.

 Insurance companies that offer photo estimates, on the other hand, argue that it’s a faster and more convenient way to be compensated after an accident.
 It’s true that visiting an auto repair shop can be time-consuming and difficult, while one can take and send photos by email or through an app in a matter of minutes.
 Once the photos are sent, an insurance adjuster or specialist otherwise employed by the insurance company assesses the damage in the photo, then issues an estimate.